Brikmo/brikmo-landing-page/src/pages/support/test-page.md

 ---
 templateKey: support-page
 path: /covid-19-notice-and-safety
-seoTitle: COVID-19 Notice and Safety
+seoTitle: Brikmo COVID-19 Notice and Safety
 seoDescription: "Coronavirus disease 2019 (COVID-19) is a respiratory illness caused by a virus called SARS-CoV-2.
 Symptoms often include cough, shortness of breath, fever, chills, muscle pain, sore throat, or new loss of taste or